hydraulic-institute/edb/source/06_section-VI/05_other-content.md

 where, for cylindrical pipes:

 - ρ is fluid density
-- V is fluid velocity
+- v is fluid velocity
 - D is pipe inner diameter
 - μ is dynamic viscosity
 - ν is kinematic viscosity